SAP-samples/partner-reference-application-extension/Tutorials/02-DataModelExtensibility.md

         ...
         ```

+    2. Create a file called [catererManagerService.cds](../partner-reference-extension-catering/srv/catererManagerService.cds) in the */srv* folder, which will reference all the service definitions (cds-file of the service).

         > Note: For more details on defining services, refer to the [Partner Reference Application Tutorial - Define Services](https://github.com/SAP-samples/partner-reference-application/blob/main/Tutorials/14-Develop-Core-Application.md#define-services).

 3. Extending UI Annotations

     Once you have defined the domain and service model, you extend UI annotations.
 Extending UI annotations in SAP CAP Extension Development allows you to customize and enhance the user interface of a base application without altering its core functionality.
 This can involve adding new UI elements such as sections, fields, and tables, modifying existing annotations, adjusting field visibility and read-only status, and defining value helps or lists.
 You can also reorganize the layout of pages, configure smart tables and forms, and add action buttons.
 By using the `extend` directive in CDS models, you can seamlessly introduce customizations, improve user experience, and ensure flexibility in adapting to business requirements while maintaining the integrity of the original application.

-    1. Create a file called [catererManager.cds](../partner-reference-extension-catering/app/catererManager.cds) in the */app* folder, which will reference all the UI annotations (cds-file of the UI).

-    2. In the sample extension application, you will add a new *Caterer* section between the *General* and *Visitors* sections using the `... up to` and `...` keywords.
+    1. In the sample extension application, you will add a new *Caterer* section between the *General* and *Visitors* sections using the `... up to` and `...` keywords.
 This can be accomplished by [CAPire Documentation - Extending Array Values](https://cap.cloud.sap/docs/guides/extensibility/customization#extending-array-values).
 The following code demonstrates how to seamlessly insert a new UI facet between the existing facets in the base application, enhancing its functionality while preserving the integrity of the current layout.

         ```cds
         ...